- Yellow Fever

 Roles and Responsibilities of Health Authorities

 - Surveillance: none.

-- Quarantine (periods reckoned from day of departure): 6 days (or until certificate becomes valid whichever occurs first) if arriving from an infected area.
-For Bangladesh and Pakistan: also if arriving from the whole endemic zones in Africa and South America.
-Quarantine expenses are to be charged to the passenger and shall not be borne by the airline concerned.
+- Quarantine (periods calculated from day of departure): 6 days (or until certificate becomes valid whichever occurs first) if arriving from countries with risk of yellow fever transmission.
+Quarantine expenses are to be charged to the passenger and shall not be borne by the air carrier concerned.